Treatment for Barrett’s Esophagus in Salem, Kentucky

 If you have frequent or long-standing acid reflux symptoms, you should consult a physician.
 Left untreated, acid reflux can lead to the development of pre-cancerous cells.
 In a small percentage of patients, that can result in a life-threatening cancer of the esophagus (esophageal adenocarcinoma or EAC).

 If you’ve been diagnosed with GERD or Barrett’s Esophagus, come to Tri-Rivers Healthcare for treatment.
-Serving Salem, KY and Marion, KY, Dr. Barnes specializes in treatment of GERD and Barrett’s Esophagus.
+Dr. Barnes specializes in treatment of GERD and Barrett’s Esophagus at his offices in Salem and Marion.